Mistral's Daughter: Production

 Catherine Deneuve was originally offered the lead, but rejected it.

 By the time Pierre Malet joined the cast as Eric Avigdor, nobody was assigned to play Fauve yet.
 Malet suggested his girlfriend Philippine Leroy-Beaulieu, who thus assumed the role.
 She received $100,000 for the role.

 The impressionistic paintings featured in the film were actually the work of John Bratby, a member of the English provincial realist artist group known as the Kitchen Sink school, founded by Bratby in the late 1950s.

 The series' theme song, performed instrumentally for the series, was later released by Greek singer Nana Mouskouri, titled "Only Love".
 She also released a French version, "L'Amour en Héritage" and a German version, "Aber die Liebe bleibt".
-It has since been covered multiple times and became a major hit for Norwegian artist Sissel in a Norwegian version, called "Kjærlighet".
+Of the latter, an alternate version under the title "Der wilde Wein" was also recorded.
+"Only Love" has since been covered multiple times and became a major hit for Norwegian artist Sissel in a Norwegian version, called "Kjærlighet".

 Most of the production was filmed on location in France, over a period of 20 weeks.
 The entire production reportedly cost over $15 million.